System Design Space

 PersistentVolume & PVC

-StatefulSetstateful systems (DB, brokers)stable identity, ordered rollout, volume per replica
+StatefulSetDatabases, brokers, and other stateful systemsstable identity, ordered rollout, and one volume per replica

 Network and traffic

-Service provides a stable endpoint on top of Pods and provides service discovery.
-For external traffic, Ingress Controller or Gateway API is usually used.
+Service provides a stable address over Pods and enables service discovery.
+External traffic is usually handled through an Ingress Controller or Gateway API.

-In the official docs Ingress is marked as frozen: new features are being developed in the Gateway API.
-For new platforms, this is an important architectural reference.
+The official documentation marks Ingress as frozen: new capabilities are being developed in Gateway API.
+For new platforms, that is an important signal when choosing the entry layer.

-• PersistentVolume describes a real volume resource in a cluster or cloud backend.
+• PersistentVolume describes a real storage resource in the cluster or cloud provider.

-• PersistentVolumeClaim is a declarative request for storage by an application.
+• PersistentVolumeClaim is the application's declarative request for storage.

 Security minimum